 A popular material for dive watches, stainless steel is found in some of the most legendary timepieces designed for undersea exploration.
 While the Rolex GMT Master II and the Rolex Daytona are both popular stainless steel offerings, the Rolex Submariner is particularly tied to stainless steel as it owes its heritage to the Rolex Perpetual Oyster, the world’s first hermetically sealed steel watch.
 From the Omega Speedmaster on the high end to more-affordable selections such as the Seiko Prospex, stainless steel dive watches are things of beauty that literally stand the test of time.

-These days when on the hunt for a stylish gold watch you can choose from white, yellow, and rose gold.
-What’s the difference?
+These days when on the hunt for a stylish gold watch, you can choose from either white, yellow, and rose gold.
+What’s the difference you ask?
 Well, white gold looks a lot like steel because pure yellow gold is mixed with steel or the silvery-white metal palladium, as well as possibly zinc or nickel.
 It’s not hard to tell Rose Gold at first sight, as the copper that gets mixed with the Yellow Gold gives it a rosy hue.
 On the plus side, you get a warm and elegant coloring that goes great with dress watches.
-But there’s the negative in that Rose Gold can scratch and dent more easily than other alloys.
+But there’s the negative in that since Rose Gold can scratch and dent more easily than other alloys.

-The number of options for high-end gold watches can be dizzying, from the Audemars Piguet Royal Oak Chronograph to the Rolex Oyster Perpetual Day-Date or the Omega Speedmaster 57 and on and on and on.
-If you’re looking for something affordable, you can consider steel watches with gold plating’s.
-Tissot, Seiko, and Invicta are great brands to look to if you’re in the market for an affordable watch that gleams in gold.
+The number of options for high-end gold watches can be dizzying, from the Audemars Piguet Royal Oak Chronograph to the Rolex Oyster Perpetual Day-Date or the Omega Speedmaster 57 and so on.
+If you’re looking for something affordable, you can consider steel watches with gold platings.
+Tissot, Seiko, and Invicta are great brands to look into if you’re in the market for an affordable watch that gleams in gold.